 What’s more, companies can even use sentiment analysis technologies within their AI systems to detect when a customer is happy, sad, angry, etc. This way, the AI can provide the proper agent to respond to the customer’s emotion, which facilitates a more appropriate, sensitive response.

 In healthcare settings, agents can help patients schedule appointments, request medication refills, and retrieve healthcare forms.
-This can facilitate a smoother patient service experience and enable healthcare professionals to prioritize their patients rather than getting bogged down in administrative work.
+This facilitates a smoother patient service experience and enables healthcare professionals to prioritize their patients rather than getting bogged down in administrative work.

 AI can even be used to manage patient flow in hospitals.
 For example, according to Phillips, a healthcare technology company, AI technologies can be used in predictive ways to determine who should get an ICU bed first, who is ready to be transferred to a step-down unit, and more.

-AI agentic chatbots can handle simple insurance claims, beneficiaries, and more.
+In addition to optimizing customer service and healthcare, AI agentic chatbots can handle simple insurance claims, beneficiaries, and more.
 According to Salesforce, companies can use AI to process data claims, detect fraud, automate underwriting, schedule meetings, assess risk, and more, allowing for a seamless insurance process.
-Since insurance professionals often have many complex and mundane tasks to do, having AI take care of these tasks frees them up to focus on higher-order priorities, like building relationships with clients and helping them with challenging inquiries.
+Since insurance professionals often have many complex and mundane tasks to do, having AI take care of these tasks frees them up to focus on higher-order priorities like building relationships with clients and helping them with challenging inquiries.

 Conclusion